-This handbook tells you about your coverage under Anthem Blue Cross Cal MediConnect Plan through December 31, 2020.
+This handbook tells you about your coverage under Anthem Blue Cross Cal MediConnect Plan through December 31, 2021.
 It explains health care services, behavioral health (mental health and substance use disorder) services, prescription drug coverage, and long-term services and supports.
 Long-term services and supports help you stay at home instead of going to a nursing home or hospital.
-Long-term services and supports consist of Community-Based Adult Services (CBAS), Multipurpose Senior Services Program (MSSP), and Nursing Facilities (NF).
 Key terms and their definitions appear in alphabetical order in the last chapter of the Member Handbook.